IITCS584project/project/README.md

 ### The Basic Idea
 I introduces some traditional models which needs us to design the factors, and train the model with linear regression.
 ### Train the Factors with Network
+![picture 1](images/59025ccb5e50ecbb82361dfdf152be75e216d33526aac3793a77db186ad02a39.png)
+This is the pricing model which means I need to predict the price precisely.

 The paper named "Risk Premia Investing in the Age of Machines" introduces another way to build the factor model.
-![picture 1](images/59025ccb5e50ecbb82361dfdf152be75e216d33526aac3793a77db186ad02a39.png)

 So in this model, I need to input the asset characteristics and their returns instead of designing the factor.
 There are two neuron networks, and one of them is to train the risk factor, and the other one is to train the risk exposure.